 In case 1, Paul could have involved himself in reading about positive precautionary measures of plane riding rather than being involved in negative feelings and emotions.
 His negative emotional reasoning resultantly multiplied his miserable state of mind.

-In case 2, Desi could have been remained involved in the positive Self-talk regarding the injections.
+In case 2, Desi could have remained involved in the positive Self-talk regarding the injections.
 This would have perhaps decreased her agony and pain of being bitten by a dog.

 Is Emotional reasoning a real problem?

 The apparent effects of emotional reasoning cause health, psychological, and personal issues in the sufferer’s life.
-It becomes problematic when it leads to beyond the limit of one’s tolerance.
+It becomes problematic when it leads beyond the limit of one’s tolerance.
 The enormous ill adverse effect of emotional reasoning can be seen in one’s physical health.
-The sufferer is subjected to feel depressed.
+The sufferer is subjected to feeling depressed.
 Consecutive depression causes hormonal issues in the human body.
 The fight and flight response sometimes causes a nervous breakdown in adverse situations.
 Likewise, the human’s rational reasoning power is subjected to be diminishing with time.

 Signs of being a victim :